Jamienie/Jamienie.github.io/_posts/2018-09-14-first-blog-post.md

 ![images]({{ site.baseurl }}/images/lipstick deleted.png)

-`del` statement removes an item from list without printing out the deleted item.
+`del` statement removes an item from a list without printing out the deleted item.
 When we run `del`, there is no output.
-`.pop()` method can also delete item from the list.
+`.pop()` statement can also delete an item from the list.
 But the difference is `.pop()` outputs the item being deleted and deletes it from the list.

 ![images]({{ site.baseurl }}/pop bread.png)